der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-name|String|The new name for the ad group.
+name|String|The name for the ad group.
 ### Returns:
 |Type|Description|
 |-|-
-void|Returns nothing
+void|Returns nothing.

 ## <a name="urls"></a>urls
 Returns an AdGroupUrls object which provides access to the URL fields of this ad group.